stuttgart-things/docs/ansible.md

 </details>

 **For ssh connection**: To connect via ssh instead of username and password, change the line within the task "Write vars on inv file".
-Remove the hashtag (#) before ansible_connection and add a hashtag before ansible_user and ansible_pasword.
+Remove the hashtag (#) before ansible_connection and add a hashtag before ansible_user and ansible_password.

 After the first playbook is run, the inventory will look as follows: